cogdog/truwriter/README.md

 ### Updating the TRU Writer Theme (manually)

+*Note (Dec 11, 2018) If your site's featured images are blank, it's likely because of a change to the parent Radcliffe theme that was automatically updated on your site.
+An update to TRU Writer version 1.2 or later will fix this issue.*

 If you have ftp/sftp access to your site (or this can be done in a cpanel file manager), simply upload the new theme files to the `wp-content/themes` directory that includes the older version theme.

 For those that lack direct file upload access or maybe that idea sends shivers down the spine, upload and activate the [Easy Theme and Plugin Upgrades](https://wordpress.org/plugins/easy-theme-and-plugin-upgrades/) plugin -- this will allow you to upload a newer version of a theme as a ZIP archive, the same way you add a theme by uploading.